OpenStackweb/osf-website/src/pages/openinfra-summit/summit-tracks.md

 <br />
 <br />

-We are a diverse community of professionals, and the Open Infrastructure Foundation is dedicated to providing an inclusive and safe Summit experience for everyone.
+We are a diverse community of professionals, and the OpenInfra Foundation is dedicated to providing an inclusive and safe Summit experience for everyone.
 View the [OpenInfra Events Code of Conduct](/legal/code-of-conduct/events) for more information.